maxedahlgren/omni-rss/README.md

 - scrape articles and collect relevant data
 - filter out ads and premium
 - access different feeds
+- format and write as RSS XML

 TODO:

-- format and write as RSS XML
+- test rss is correctly written
 - host online and make it accessible
+- remaining todos